Wisdom Teeth Removal in Charlotte and Cornelius, NC

 Most people develop 32 permanent teeth.
 However, their jaws are often too small to accommodate the four wisdom teeth.
 When inadequate space prevents the teeth from erupting, they are considered impacted.
 Impacted wisdom teeth are unable to erupt properly for chewing and cleaning.
 In such cases, Rolle Oral & Facial Surgery offers wisdom teeth removal in Charlotte, Cornelius, Huntersville, Mooresville, Statesville, Davidson, Kenansville, Concord, and the surrounding areas in North Carolina.

 To provide you with a better understanding of wisdom teeth, we have provided the following multimedia presentation.
 Many common questions pertaining to wisdom teeth are discussed.

-A consultation is necessary to determine your need for wisdom tooth removal.
+A consultation is necessary to determine your need for lower and upper wisdom tooth removal.
 A panorex x-ray of your mouth and jaws will help determine if your wisdom teeth are impacted, if they have room to erupt properly, and how difficult it will be to have them removed.
 The types of impactions include the following:

 - Soft Tissue Impaction: The gum tissue does not have space to retract for proper cleaning of the tooth.